Clemapfel/jluna/docs/manual.md

 signal (6): Aborted
 ```

 We get an exception.
-This is expected as the same expression `OurModule.variable = 456` in the julia REPL would throw the same exception.
+This is expected, as the same expression `OurModule.variable = 456` in the julia REPL would throw the same exception.
 The reason for this is that both `State::eval` and `Proxy::operator[]` evaluate the expression containing assignment in `Main` scope.
-Thus, any variable that is not in `Main` cannot be assigned. `jluna::Module` allows for this by providing `eval` and `safe_eval`, both of which evaluate in its own scope:
+Thus, any variable that is not in `Main` cannot be assigned. `jluna::Module`, however, does allow for this by providing the functions `eval` and `safe_eval`, both of which evaluate in its own scope:

 ```cpp
 State::safe_eval(R"(